 According to the ELF, lead was found in major brands of juice including:

 Welsh’s, Great Value, Kroger, Traders Joe’s, Walnut Acres Walgreen’s brand, Minute Maid, Gerber, Del Monte, and Dole.

-A new study out of the University of Nevada Las Vegas (UNLV) reported that they’ve found concerning levels of lead in several types of imported hot sauces that were tested.
+A new study out of the University of Nevada Las Vegas (UNLV) reported that they’ve found alarming levels of lead in several types of imported hot sauces that were tested.

-The study, by Shawn Gerstenberger and Jennifer Berger Ritchie, and published in the Journal of Environmental Science and Health, is the first known investigation into lead levels in hot sauces, according to the university.
+The study, conducted by Shawn Gerstenberger and Jennifer Berger Ritchie, was published in the Journal of Environmental Science and Health and is the first known investigation into lead levels in hot sauces according to the university.

-Lead was found in the chocolates of the following manufactures:
+Lead was found in the chocolates of the following manufacturers:

-For a full list of chocolates see link below:
+For a full list of chocolates found to contain lead and/or cadmium, see link below:

 EDF’s data found: